John Tory: Return to broadcasting

 Several weeks following the end of his provincial political career, Tory announced he was returning to broadcasting, to host a Sunday evening phone-in show on Toronto talk radio station CFRB.
 The John Tory Show simulcast on CHAM in Hamilton and CKTB in St. Catharines.
 He was also looking for opportunities in business, law or the non-profit sector.

 In the fall of 2009, CFRB moved Tory to its Monday to Friday afternoon slot, for a new show, Live Drive, airing from 4pm to 7pm.
 The show first broadcast on October 5, 2009.

 Tory was considering challenging incumbent Toronto Mayor David Miller in the 2010 municipal election as was Ontario Deputy Premier George Smitherman.
 On September 25, 2009, Miller announced he was not running for re-election.
-Tory announced on January 7 that he was not running in order to continue his radio show and also become head of the Toronto City Summit Alliance."A list of potential mayoral candidates", National Post (online edition), September 25, 2009 On August 5, 2010, after a week of press speculation that he was about to re-enter the race, Tory confirmed that he would not be running in 2010 for mayor of Toronto.
+Tory announced on January 7 that he was not running in order to continue his radio show and also become head of the Toronto City Summit Alliance.
+On August 5, 2010, after a week of press speculation that he was about to re-enter the race, Tory confirmed that he would not be running in 2010 for mayor of Toronto.

 Tory's last broadcast was February 21, 2014, after which he declared his candidacy for mayor.